Princeton, NJ | Alto

 Londonderry, NH | Soprano

-Heather joined The Capital Hearings in 2010 and serves as President of the Board.
+Heather joined The Capital Hearings in 2010 and has previously served as President of the Board.

 Heather is a graduate of Wellesley College and works in business process management for Envision.

 Tampa, FL | Bass

 Yannick joined The Capital Hearings in April 2017.

 He also sings with the 18th Street Singers and performs with DC singer/songwriter Kellyn Marie Goler.
 While an undergraduate at the University of Georgia, Yannick directed The UGA Accidentals and performed with the Men’s Glee Club, African American Choral Ensemble, and Concert Choir.
 Beyond choral and a cappella music, Yannick has performed in several musical theater endeavors through the Georgetown Gilbert & Sullivan Society, DC Fringe Festival, and Yale University.

 After graduating from UGA and spending several years in DC, Yannick attended Yale Law School where he continued both his academic and musical endeavors.
 After receiving his J.D., he returned to the District, spending three years at the law firm Latham and Watkins, and two with PricewaterhouseCoopers.
 Yannick currently works at Cunningham Levy Muse, where he focuses his practice on international and political investigations.

 Mike is The Capital Hearings’ music director.
 His arrangements of Nickel Creek’s Doubting Thomas and Yellowcard’s Light Up the Sky appear on the ensemble’s debut album, Opening Statement.
 He served as co-producer of the album, and is the featured soloist on Doubting Thomas.

 He is a former music director of the UMich Dicks & Janes, and an alumnus of the Michigan Men’s Glee Club.
 He also performs with local choral ensemble The 18th Street Singers where he previously served as communications director.